jmuozan/jmuozan/README.md

 - 👋 Hi, I’m Jorge an Industrial Design Engineer from València currently living in Barcelona
 - 👀 I’m interested in COmputational DEsign, AI, Digital Fabrication and Open Hardware Projects
-- 🌱 I’m currently learning ...
+- 🤓 Trying to learn how to make almost anything
-- 💞️ I’m looking to collaborate on ...
+- 👥 I’m looking to collaborate on any interesting project that aligns with my interests.
+(Don't hesitateb to ask me!)
 - 📫 You can check [my website](https://jmuozan.github.io/jorgemunyozz.github.io/) to see my works and projects or [my LinkedIn](https://www.linkedin.com/in/jorgemunozzanon/) to get in touch
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...